Restaurant Report Card: What happens after an outbreak? Pikes Peak Brewing explains

 “We immediately reached out, even on a Saturday and left a message with the health department.
 We immediately isolated the people that had any symptoms or the people that had been working with those people closely,” said Wright.

-Wright says they never had to close completely, because both employees were never near customers.
-But Pikes Peak Brewing says they immediately calculated a plan.
+Wright said they never had to close completely, because both employees were never near customers.
+But Pikes Peak Brewing said they immediately calculated a plan.

 “You almost go into a strategic or tactical, firefighting mode where you just kind of lock everything down, stop, and just take another look at your operations and make sure you’re doing the right things,” said Wright.